A New k-Space Model for Non-Cartesian Fourier Imaging: Introduction

 These insights motivate us to propose a general new model for Fourier imaging data, which adopts a linear basis expansion with basis functions that are localized in k-space.
-Locality in k-space is desirable as it not only avoids the unrealistic k-space periodicity of Eq.~\eqref{eq:img-model} and reduces sensitivity to certain artifacts, but it also enables the use of computationally-efficient sparse matrix representations which have also proven beneficial in other settings \cite{rosenfeld1998, rosenfeld2002,yeh2005,liu2007,samsonov2008,kashyap2011}.
+Locality in k-space is desirable as it not only avoids the unrealistic k-space wrap-around of Eq.~\eqref{eq:img-model} and reduces sensitivity to certain artifacts, but it also enables the use of computationally-efficient sparse matrix representations which have also proven beneficial in other settings \cite{rosenfeld1998, rosenfeld2002,yeh2005,liu2007,samsonov2008,kashyap2011}.
 In addition, the new representation alters the distribution of subspace energy within the forward model, with potential benefits for the convergence of iterative algorithms.
 Results shown later suggest that this approach enables improved modeling accuracy, reduced artifact sensitivity, and faster reconstruction.
 Our proposed model is also fully compatible with modern iterative regularization methods and/or unrolled neural networks.
 Highly-abbreviated preliminary accounts of portions of this work have been presented in recent conferences \cite{chan2025,chan2025a}.

 This paper is organized as follows.
 Section~\ref{sec:limit-img-model} presents our analysis of the voxel-based model, focused on the new limitations we have identified.
-Section~\ref{sec:proposed_k_model} then introduces our proposed Fourier-domain model and discusses its theoretical characteristics.
+Section~\ref{sec:proposed_k_model} then introduces our proposed Fourier-domain model, presents its theoretical characteristics, and discusses its commonalities with existing approaches.
 The two models are compared empirically in the context of non-Cartesian MRI data in Sec.~\ref{sec:emp-recon-performance}.
 Discussion and conclusions are then presented in Sec.~\ref{sec:conclusion}.